msppstata/quant1/03-Get-help.md

 ## Often the fastest answer is the one you find yourself

-- It's important to try to answer your own questions first
+- It's important to try to answer your own questions first using resources such as:
+	- Stata help files
+	- www.statalist.org
+	- Google

 - If the answer to your question is in the help file or the top hit on Google, the answer to your question will be, "Read the documentation" or ["Google it"](http://bit.ly/YcP0TF)

 ## Help Files: